The Stigma Against Medical Marijuana: Part Two

 I am also extremely thankful for the all naturalist doctor who listened to me and thought I would be a good candidate for medical marijuana and decided to look past the stigma.

-Of course, its is not my only answer to dealing with the pain, anxiety, and PTSD,
+Of course, its not my only answer to dealing with the pain, anxiety, and PTSD,

 But i believe that it has changed my life for the better, if not saved it.

-I really think natural remedies are best, especially when healing your mind and body.
+We all have to do what is best for ourselves.
+And for me, I really think natural remedies are best.
+Even mores when your treatment involves healing your mind and body.

 There’s a book called “The body keeps the score” by